Table Of Contents

 Demand Planning

-Demand planning is an essential aspect of the shift left strategy since it serves as a springboard for test lifecycle tasks.
-By collaborating with management and operational stakeholders, testers can obtain a better understanding of future demand.
-You can plan and confirm the budget, resource allocation, and testing strategies beforehand with this insight.
+Demand planning is essential to the shift left strategy since it serves as a springboard for test lifecycle tasks.
+Testers can better understand future demand by collaborating with management and operational stakeholders.
+With this insight, you can plan and confirm the budget, resource allocation, and testing strategies beforehand. -

 Static Testing

 Static testing is done in the early stages of a project and comprises requirements and design validation.
-Using static testing, you can uncover problems early in the project's life cycle before they become too costly to fix.
+Static testing can discover problems early in the project's life cycle before they become too costly. -

 Risk-Based Analysis

-Using risk-based analysis, determines the consequences and probability of failure for every test case.
-Functional, non-functional, and regression testing can be done using this method.
+Risk-based analysis determines the consequences and probability of failure for every test case.
+This method can be used for functional, non-functional, and regression testing.

 Is the Shift Left Testing Strategy Always Appropriate?

-In a real-life setting, a shift-left testing strategy may not always be successful in delivering optimal results or improving functionality.
-In such cases, a shift-right testing approach might help improve the customer experience by allowing for test automation and ensuring improved test coverage.
+A shift left testing strategy may not always deliver optimal results or improve functionality in a real-life setting.
+In such cases, a shift-right testing approach can improve the customer experience by allowing test automation and ensuring improved test coverage.

 With the shift-right approach, you will test a fully developed and functional application to check its performance and usability characteristics.
-Reviews and input from specific users also aid in improving the software's quality.
+Reviews and input from specific users also help improve the software's quality.

 It can be implemented in your company by following these steps.